jonpai-eth/aidara/README.md

 # aidara

-The product of the aidara focus project.
+The product of the aidara project.